High Level Schedule of COAST Activities, Years 2019-2022

-Rationale and Priorities for a CEOS-COAST Ad-Hoc Team
+Rationale for a CEOS-COAST Ad-Hoc Team

 Coastal zones are extraordinarily important from a societal and economic perspective.
 They are home to much of the global population, amongst the most productive ecosystems on Earth, and crucial to the emerging Blue Economy as essential sites of commerce, transportation, food security, and recreation.
 Within both developed and developing nations, coastal zones continue to grow and diversify.
 In this regard, there is a compelling need to better observe, understand, manage, and predict changes in these regions in support of sustainable development.
 Our ability and more so capacity to address changes in these regions is still relatively limited, particularly in the developing world.
 Coastal zones are characterized by complex processes, with rapidly changing and evolving conditions that can be challenging to effectively observe in both time and space, particularly given their inherent transboundary and transdisciplinary nature.
 Within coastal zones there is dynamic coupling of terrestrial, aquatic and atmospheric domains; complex, episodic and often ephemeral physical and biological/biogeochemical processes; and finally, the overarching challenge of integrating environmental sciences with social sciences.

 There are also significant risks and threats to human health and safety, as well as the abundant ecosystem resources from these regions.
 Coastal hazards such as flooding and inundation, as well as water quality and associated impacts (e.g., eutrophication, hypoxia, harmful algal blooms, sediment loadings and coral reef et al. habitat degradation) to ecosystem health and productivity, represent particularly great challenges for society to address.
-The Committee on Earth Observation Satellites (CEOS) formed the COAST (Coastal Observations, Applications, Services and Tools) team in 2019 in response to addressing these and other challenges and risks in the coastal zone, toward providing new and improved scientific/technical capabilities and building capacity for a more robust end-to-end value chain (observations to data to products to information to actionable knowledge) in support of coastal stakeholders and global sustainable development.
+The Committee on Earth Observation Satellites (CEOS) formed the COAST (Coastal Observations, Applications, Services and Tools) team to address these and other challenges and risks in the coastal zone, toward providing new and improved scientific/technical capabilities and building capacity for a more robust end-to-end value chain (observations to data to products to information to actionable knowledge) in support of coastal stakeholders and global sustainable development.

-Focusing on this user-driven value chain, the CEOS-COAST Ad Hoc Team (AHT) will facilitate targeted work and engagement on priority coastal observations and applications within CEOS, addressing the identification, extension/expansion, integration and transformation of multi-sensor observations into fit-for-purpose information supporting existing and emerging stakeholder requirements.
+Focusing on this user-driven value chain, the CEOS-COAST Ad Hoc Team (AHT) facilitates targeted work and engagement on priority coastal observations and applications within CEOS, addressing the identification, extension/expansion, integration and transformation of multi-sensor observations into fit-for-purpose information supporting existing and emerging stakeholder requirements.
 This dedicated coastal-focused activity helps bridge land and aquatic observations within CEOS, and given its cross-cutting nature, will integrate across multiple CEOS entities and domains, both thematic and technical.